-Sarah Hadley: The current issue of F-Stop Magazine includes images from your project “Second Skin”.
+Sarah Hadley: The current issue of F-Stop Magazine includes images from your project “Second Time Around”.
 Can you tell us about this project?
 What led to this work?

 Sarah Hadley: Can you discuss your process for making these images?

 Sarah Hadley: Do you have a favorite image in this series?
-If so, which one and why is it the image that speaks to you most?
+If so, which one and why does it speak to you the most?

 Sarah Hadley: How do you feel this work relates to the theme of the Human Body?

-Sarah Hadley: How do you feel “Second Skin” relates to other work or projects you have done or are working on?
+Sarah Hadley: How do you feel “Second Time Around” relates to other work or projects you have done in the past or are currently working on?

 Sarah Hadley: Why do you photograph?
 What compels you to make the images you create?

 Susan Rosenberg Jones: I see patterns and light, and soul in people, places and things.
 I read a lot of character driven fiction; when the author expresses intimate feelings about a situation – that’s something I strive to capture with my camera.
 Sometimes I feel better equipped to explore an idea with my camera, and then examine it later in editing and sequencing.
 I find it fascinating to look at my photographs after I shoot, then a few days later, then months…it’s not just the memory, it’s looking at them with fresh eyes every time – I just love the process.

 Sarah Hadley: Where does your inspiration come from and how do you choose how/when/what to photograph?

 Susan Rosenberg Jones: Sometimes it’s at home when the light in my apartment changes, sometimes it’s an event that’s planned where I know I’ll want to shoot, other times I meet someone whom I wish to photograph for no particular reason.
 Real life experiences hit me as ideas to explore photographically, and those ideas just come.
 I think it’s being open to whatever piques my interest.